ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 In addition to model development, the project employed NumPy and pandas for data manipulation and preprocessing.
 Visualization and interpretability were emphasized through the use of Matplotlib, Seaborn, and Grad-CAM techniques (including Grad-CAM++) to highlight the key regions influencing model predictions.
 These techniques aided in gaining insights into model decision-making, particularly for misclassified emotion classes.

 `Git` `GitHub`
 Version control was managed using Git, with all development hosted on GitHub, ensuring reproducibility and collaborative workflow.
 The Jupyter Notebook format was used throughout for experiment tracking, result logging, and visual analysis.
 Overall, the technology stack was designed to balance ease of development, training speed, and interpretability of results.

+`Gradio` `Hugging Face`

+Gradio was used to build a simple and interactive web interface for real-time emotion prediction from uploaded images, without requiring frontend development.
+The application is deployed on Hugging Face Spaces, providing an accessible and efficient platform to host and share the model online within resource constraints.

 ## 🔄 How to Run Locally